MisterWTF/website/_posts/articles/2015-07-09-does-alexa-score-really-matter.markdown

 Domain acquisition companies and professionals – who use Alexa rankings among other things to consider what your domain is worth.
 But, if you’re not planning on selling your website (or company) then you should not care what they think of your website.

 ##The Verdict
-The subset of human species who are likely to install the Alexa toolbar skews towards a certain demographic.
+The subset of human (hopefully) species who are likely to install the Alexa toolbar skews towards a certain demographic.
 If your target audience doesn’t completely overlap with the same demographic, you are more likely to have a lower Alexa ranking.

 My point here is simple.

-Ignore a metric that means little to nothing and only inflates or deflates your ego.
+>*Ignore a metric that means little to nothing, outside of inflating or deflating your ego.*

 <div class="tldr">
 <div class="tldr-title">TL;DR</div>
 <ul>
-	<li>test 1</li>
-	<li>test 2</li>
+	<li>Alexa Score and ranking is skewed.</li>
+	<li>Don't use it foryour marketing strategies</li>
 	<li>test 3</li>
 </ul>
 </div>

-If you still care about improving your Alexa rank, start by tricking your entire demographic into installing the toolbar.
+If you still care about improving your Alexa rank, start by tricking your entire demographic into [installing the toolbar](http://www.alexa.com/toolbar).